 Also of interest is that Warner Robins has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Warner Robins who are college-educated is somewhat higher than the average US community of 21.84%: 27.96% of adults in Warner Robins have at least a bachelor's degree.
+The overall education level of Warner Robins is somewhat higher than in the average US city of 21.84%: 27.96% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Warner Robins in 2018 was $27,097, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $108,388 for a family of four.
 However, Warner Robins contains both very wealthy and poor people as well.